out-post/sentinel/CODE-CONVENTIONS.md

 4. Run `npm run exec` to start the bot, or `npm run watch` to begin developing with `nodemon`.
 5. Run `npm test` to test-watch the bot (provide a subcommand to let `vitest` know what mode you are in).

-_(btw, both Jest and Chai flavors are fine for Vitest, just be consistent with using them in your commits :D)_

 ## File structure

 -   The `res` folder contains all the **public** resources for the project.